signalingsystemslab/mRNA-nuclear-export/README.md

 Needed external softwares:
 * R (ggplot2, stats, ggpubr, gridExtra, edgeR)

-## Step 10: Figures
-Script to generate most figures in the manuscript and some supplementary documents is found under `Figures > Manuscript_figures.R` similarly to previously this script need to be run under its parent directory.

-### Requirements for Step 10:
-Needed external softwares:
-* R (RColorBrewer, grid, ggplot2, openxlsx, biomaRt, compiler, scales, deSolve, ComplexHeatmap, circlize, MASS, pheatmap, gridExtra, plotly)

--- To continue
 ## Step 8: ChIPseq
 Histone ChIPseq fastq files were deposited on ENCODE DCC and processed using [Encode histone ChIPseq pipeline](https://github.com/ENCODE-DCC/chip-seq-pipeline2) and annotated to the closest gene with HOMER, resulting files are located in `ChIPSeq > Results`.
 Then machine learning model was developped to see if histone marks could be a factor influencing effective transport rate, see `ChIPSeq > caret.R` this script must be run from within it parent directory.